protobufel/protobuf-el/README.md

   }
 ```

-Any ProtoBuf Message or Builder, including DynamicMessage/Builder and GeneratedMessage/Builder, will be treated conveniently and intuitivly, not unlike the regular JavaBean/POJO.
+Any ProtoBuf Message or Builder, including DynamicMessage/Builder and GeneratedMessage/Builder, will be treated conveniently and intuitively, not unlike the regular JavaBean/POJO.
 Here are some examples:

 -  `galaxy.name`
 -  `galaxy['name']`